 Lujza, a teacher of the high-prestige subject of Hungarian language and literature is very vocal about distancing herself from and looking down both on students and colleagues.
 I discuss her attitude towards her colleagues here, and return to her distinguishing herself from the students in Section 2.3.3.
-Lujza, with two or three colleagues who shared her view, isolated herself from the rest of the teaching staff by not sharing the common staffroom but staying in the "szertár" for literature teachers, which is one of those smaller rooms where the teachers of a given discipline have desks and store books and equipment for their lessons.
+Lujza, with two or three colleagues who shared her view, isolated herself from the rest of the teaching staff by not sharing the common staffroom but staying in the "szertár" for literature teachers, a separate, smaller room.